hexhoc/flowing-retail/README.md

 # Security.
 Keycloak.
 Oauth2 protocol
-All microservices registered in keycloak as trusted clients and call keycloak to validate jwt token.
+We are use keycloak.
+Keycloak is single sign on service based on two protocol - **OAuth2** and **OpenID connect**.

 OAuth 2 is an authorization method to provide access to protected resources over the HTTP protocol.
 Primarily, oauth2 enables a third-party application to obtain limited access to an HTTP service

+OpenID Connect (OIDC) is a protocol for authorization, the top layer of the oauth2 protocol that provides authentication and provides information about the user (identity token or JWT).
+I.e. if the service supports OIDC, then it can be considered an identity provider (idp)

+All microservices registered in keycloak as trusted clients and call keycloak to validate jwt token.

-OAuth defines four roles:
+OAuth defines 4 roles:
  - **Resource Owner (fr_user)** – The user of the application.
  - **Client (gateway-service)** – the application (user is using) which require access to user data on the resource server.
  - **Resource Server (product-service, order-service, ...)** – store user’s data and http services which can return user data to authenticated clients.